 1997 Regna Darnell and Judith Irvine.
 Biographical Memoir on Edward Sapir.
 Proceedings of the National Academy of Sciences.

 Daniel Brinton; Edward Sapir.
 American National Biography.
 Oxford: Oxford University Press.

 1994 Franz Boas; Edward Sapir; Alfred Kroeber.
 Encyclopedia of Language and Linguistics.
 Aberdeen: University of Aberdeen and Pergamon Press.

 1987 Edward Sapir; Benjamin Whorf.
 International Encyclopedia of Communications 4:3-4; 316-317.

 1981 Leslie Spier.
 Dictionary of American Biography 17: 443.

 1972 George Grant MacCurdy.
 Dictionary of American Biography: 607.

 1971 Marcel Mauss; Lucien Levy-Bruhl; A. L. Kroeber; Robert H. Lowie; Robert Redfield.
 McGraw-Hill Encyclopedia of World Biography 6: 254-255, 463-463, 607; 7: 268-269; 9: 127-128.

-Forthcoming.
-Franz Boas.
-Bérose International Encyclopedia of the Histories of Anthropology (on-line).
+2021 Franz Boas: Protean Complexity and the Eye of the Beholder.
+Bérose International Encyclopedia of the Histories of Anthropology, Paris (on-line).

 2014 History of Anthropology in North America.
 Oxford Encyclopedia of History of American Science, Medicine and Technology.
 London: Oxford University Press.